 Hello there!
 I’m Kate Fawson,

-a graphic design student at Brigham Young University with a strong foundation in creative problem-solving and visual storytelling, specializing in branding and typographical systems.
+a graphic designer and recent BYU grad with a strong foundation in creative problem-solving and visual storytelling, specializing in branding and typographical systems.

 MORE ABOUT ME